 issuesand maintenance expenses.

 Left with these two options, businesses had to choose between providing sub-par customer communication through a DIY option or paying a large capital investment for something that provided a good customer experience.
-Both options require plenty of internal resources, especially employee time and effort.
+Both options require plenty of internal resources, especially employee time and effort, without delivering a great experience.

 How Is UCaaS Contact Center Different?

 There were a few things missing in these previous models that UCaaS Contact Center addresses.
 They were difficult to implement, integrate, manage, maintain and scale.
-With UCaaS powered by Mitel, Contact Center integrates seamlessly with existing communications.
+With UCaaS, Contact Center integrates seamlessly with existing communications.
 Management and maintenance are handled by Marco, and it's easy to scale your services up or down with a phone call or a few mouse clicks.
 Here are a few benefits of UCaaS Contact Center:

 1. Dynamic Call Routing